timekit-io/js-sdk/README.md

 Make API calls to Timekit with our easy-to-use JavaScript SDK.
 It supports all our endpoints as documented on [developers.timekit.io](http://developers.timekit.io).

+Visit [timekit.io](http://timekit.io) to learn more and don't hesitate to contact Lasse Boisen Andersen ([la@timekit.io](mailto:la@timekit.io) or create an Issue) for questions.
+PR's are more than welcome!

 Features:
 - Returns ES-6/A+ style promises
 - Works in both node.js and in the browser (>=IE8 and evergreen)
+- Supports custom timestamp formats and timezones

 *TODO:* Implement last 50% of endpoints